jzeiders/GraduateML/src/Project1/README.md

 ## Experiments
 Tried CV Search, didn't really help...
-In the one-hot encoder, handle_unknown='ignore' caused issues with NAN's in prediction.
+In the one-hot encoder, handle_unknown='ignore' caused issues with NAN's in prediction .
 Increasing the number of random forest predictors from 100 -> 500 did help performance

 Increase lasso iter's by a magnitude.